-The POISSON.DIST function is categorized under Statistical functions.
+The POISSON.DIST Function is categorized under Excel Statistical functions.
 It will calculate the Poisson probability mass function.

 The POISSON.DIST function was introduced in MS Excel 2010 and hence not available in earlier versions.
 For older versions of MS Excel, we can use the POISSON function.

 The POISSON.DIST function uses the following arguments: